goldborough/maze-solver/README.md

 Yellow is unsearched.

-Blue and Green is searched.
+Blue and green is searched.

 Blue is the final path.